AbhiDiva96/75per/README.md

-# Centralized platform for all the college to acess their study material
+# Centralized platform for all the colleges to access their study material

 ![alt text](home.png)

-This repository contains the source code for a website designed to help college students access their study matierials like quantum books , lecture, notes, past year questions (PYQ), and many more
+This repository contains the source code for a website designed to help college students access their study materials like quantum books, lectures, notes, past year questions (PYQ), and many more

 ## Getting Started